1. Logged activities

 When you assign or remove an organization role, scope is Organization.

-• sourceSystemUserContext.id - the email address of user that performed the activity.
+• sourceSystemUserContext.id - the email address of the user that performed the activity.
 If the activity was not performed by a user (for example, when Sitecore performs user migration), the value is Automation.

-• time - When the event occurred.
+• time - when the event occurred.

-If you have suggestions for improving this article,
+If you have suggestions for improving this article, let us know!